jrom876/intensity-/README.md

-LED Array Circuit Analysis Tool
+LED Array Circuit Modeling Tool

 This tool allows us to calculate and display a broad range of light intensities and thermal limits for LED array driver circuits by mathematically modeling circuit performance.